Objects Savings in TwinCAT HMI

 How the sample works

 When we start the application it will read data from the global object and display it on the UI.
-We can change the UI content and save it by write button and Read back.
+We can change the UI content and save it using the write button and Read back.

 Download